-Applications for Grierson DocLab 2021 are now closed.
+Applications for the 2022 iteration of Grierson DocLab are now closed

 About the scheme

-Grierson DocLab, with support from Netflix and The Rank Foundation, is a training scheme that helps UK-based new entrants aged 18-25 thrive in the world of factual and documentary programme-making.
+Grierson DocLab is a training scheme that helps UK-based new entrants aged 18-25 thrive in the world of factual TV and documentary filmmaking.

-The scheme takes place over approximately one year, and due to ongoing COVID-19 restrictions, will mostly be held online.
-It aims to equip up to 15 successful trainees with the skills and networks to pursue a career in the UK factual industry.
+The scheme takes place over approximately one year, and due to ongoing COVID-19 restrictions, will be run as a combination of online and in person.
+It aims to equip up to 12 successful trainees with the skills and networks to pursue a career in the UK factual industry.

 Successful applicants to the scheme will receive:

-- An intensive six-day online training programme (details of the areas covered can be found below)
+- An intensive hybrid training programme (details of the areas covered can be found below), supported by industry professionals

-- A trip to Sheffield Doc/Fest (subject to it taking place given COVID developments)
+- Full registration for Sheffield Doc/Fest (subject to it taking place given COVID developments)

 - Mentoring from an industry professional